Skip to content

 Label Metadata Version

-URI gbl_mdVersion_s
+URI https://opengeometadata.org/ogm-aardvark/#metadata-version

 Obligation Required

-Multivalued false
+Multivalued False

-Purpose To clarify which GeoBlacklight metadata schema is being used
+Purpose To clarify which GeoBlacklight metadata schema is being used.

-Entry Guidelines Enter the string: Aardvark.
+Entry Guidelines Enter a string: "GBL 1.0" or "Aardvark".

-Controlled Vocabulary yes - strict
+Controlled Vocabulary Yes - strict

-Example value "Aardvark"
+Example Value "Aardvark"

 Element Set GBL

-Group Administrative
+Group Admin

 Modified